sdruskat/annis-introduction/script/script.md

 ### File bug reports and feaure requests

-A very helpful contribution would be to report any bugs you may find on GitHub.
+A very helpful contribution would be to report any bugs you may find in ANNIS, on GitHub.
 To do so, simply go to the source code page, and to the issue tracker there, and file a new issue, or suggest a new feature.

-If you use ANNIS in your work, please cite it XXX
+If you use ANNIS in your work, please cite it using the reference that is listed at the end of the video.

 ### Thank you

 Thank you for your attention.

-We would like to acknowledge funding for ANNIS from XXX
+We would like to acknowledge funding and support for ANNIS from the Deutsche Forschungsgemeinschaft and the Collaborative Research Centre 632, as well as Humboldt-Universität zu Berlin and Georgetown University.

 # Credits